-The accounting process is three separate types of transactions that are intended to record business transactions into the accounting records.
+The accounting process is three separate types of transactions used to record business transactions in the accounting records.
 This information is then aggregated into financial statements.
 The transaction types are:

 - The first transaction type is to ensure that reversing entries from the previous period have, in fact, been reversed.